matheus-rech/object_oriented_agentic_approach/README.md

 We discussed the importance of isolating the code execution environment to ensure security and avoid running untrusted code on the host machine.
 With the use case of a CSV file, we demonstrated how to dynamically generate a tool (a Python script) to analyze the data and answer the user's question.
 We also showed how to execute the code in a Docker container and return the output to the user.
 """

+"""
+## Repository Structure

+The repository is designed to build a custom code interpreter for LLM agents with dynamically generated tool calling.
+Here is a general overview of the repository:

+* The repository contains a `README.md` file that provides an introduction and detailed explanation of the project, including the motivation, prerequisites, and steps to build the application.
+* The `object_oriented_agentic_approach` directory contains the main codebase for the project.
+* The `object_oriented_agentic_approach/resources/docker` directory contains the `object_oriented_agentic_approach/resources/docker/dockerfile` and `object_oriented_agentic_approach/resources/docker/requirements.txt` for setting up the isolated code execution environment using Docker.
+* The `object_oriented_agentic_approach/resources/object_oriented_agents/core_classes` directory contains core classes such as `object_oriented_agentic_approach/resources/object_oriented_agents/core_classes/agent_signature.py`, `object_oriented_agentic_approach/resources/object_oriented_agents/core_classes/base_agent.py`, `object_oriented_agentic_approach/resources/object_oriented_agents/core_classes/chat_messages.py`, `object_oriented_agentic_approach/resources/object_oriented_agents/core_classes/tool_interface.py`, and `object_oriented_agentic_approach/resources/object_oriented_agents/core_classes/tool_manager.py` that define the structure and behavior of agents and tools.
+* The `object_oriented_agentic_approach/resources/object_oriented_agents/services` directory contains service classes such as `object_oriented_agentic_approach/resources/object_oriented_agents/services/language_model_interface.py`, `object_oriented_agentic_approach/resources/object_oriented_agents/services/openai_factory.py`, and `object_oriented_agentic_approach/resources/object_oriented_agents/services/openai_language_model.py` for interacting with the OpenAI API.
+* The `object_oriented_agentic_approach/resources/object_oriented_agents/utils` directory contains utility classes such as `object_oriented_agentic_approach/resources/object_oriented_agents/utils/logger.py` and `object_oriented_agentic_approach/resources/object_oriented_agents/utils/openai_util.py` for logging and OpenAI API calls.
+* The `object_oriented_agentic_approach/resources/registry/agents` directory contains agent implementations such as `object_oriented_agentic_approach/resources/registry/agents/file_access_agent.py`, `object_oriented_agentic_approach/resources/registry/agents/python_code_exec_agent.py`, and `object_oriented_agentic_approach/resources/registry/agents/run_agentetic_app.py` for orchestrating the agents.
+* The `object_oriented_agentic_approach/resources/registry/tools` directory contains tool implementations such as `object_oriented_agentic_approach/resources/registry/tools/file_access_tool.py` and `object_oriented_agentic_approach/resources/registry/tools/python_code_interpreter_tool.py` for file access and code execution.
+* The `.devcontainer/devcontainer.json` file contains configuration for the development container.
+* The `.gitignore` file specifies files and directories to be ignored by Git.
+"""

+"""
+## Core Classes

+The core classes are designed to provide a consistent interface for the agents and tools.
+Here is an overview of the core classes and their purpose:

+* **BaseAgent**: An abstract base class that defines the high-level approach to handling user tasks and orchestrating calls to the OpenAI API.
+It provides common methods such as `task()`, `add_context()`, and `add_message()`, as well as a logger for debugging and a language model interface.
+* **ChatMessages**: A class to store the conversation history given the ChatCompletions API is stateless.
+It provides methods to add developer, user, and assistant messages, and to retrieve the messages.
+* **ToolManager**: A class to manage the tools that an agent can call.
+It allows registering multiple tools, retrieving their definitions, invoking the correct tool by name, and handling the entire tool call sequence.
+* **ToolInterface**: An abstract class for any 'tool' that an agent can call.
+It ensures that the tools will have a consistent interface by requiring the implementation of `get_definition()` and `run()` methods.
+* **AgentSignature**: A class that encapsulates the logic to produce an agent's 'signature' data, including the developer prompt, model name, list of tool definitions, and default reasoning effort (if any).
+"""

+"""
+## Agents and Tools

+The agents and tools are designed to accomplish specific tasks by leveraging the core classes.
+Here is an overview of the agents and tools and their purpose:

+* **FileAccessAgent**: An agent that can only use the 'safe_file_access' tool to read CSV files.
+It extends the BaseAgent class and registers the FileAccessTool to the tool manager.
+* **PythonExecAgent**: An agent specialized in executing Python code in a Docker container.
+It extends the BaseAgent class and registers the PythonExecTool to the tool manager.
+* **FileAccessTool**: A tool to read CSV files and copy them to a Docker container.
+It implements the ToolInterface class and provides the tool definition and run method.
+* **PythonExecTool**: A tool that executes Python code securely in a container.
+It implements the ToolInterface class and provides the tool definition and run method.
+"""